There are many “labels” of dog food types, and limited ingredient dog food is just one of the many dog food options.

 But Does Your Dog Need Limited Ingredient Dog Food?

 It's likely that your dog doesn't need it, but there's a way for you to assess for this.

-If you can’t assume that your dog has an allergy, what can you do?
+So, what can you do if you can’t assume your dog has an allergy?

 Watch for Symptoms

-The first thing that you need to do is watch for symptoms of food allergies or intolerance in your dog.
-For more details, read some actual science-based expert articles from veterinarians on how to diagnose food allergies in dogs (this, this and this are accurate and expert-written articles about food allergies in dogs).
+For more details, read some actual science-based expert articles from veterinarians on how to diagnose food allergies in dogs (this, this, and this are accurate and expert-written articles about food allergies in dogs).